steemit/devportal/_introduction/welcome.md

 #### Site Resources

-The **quickstart** section has some general information on working with nodes, and testnets.
+The **getting started** section has some general information on working with nodes, and testnets.

 Our **tutorials** section will take you through the basics of interacting with Steem apis in Javascript, Python, and Ruby.